bhaveshtandel17/MovableTableViewCell/README.md

   return snapshot
 }
 ```
-Using `.began1` case.
+Using `.began` case.
 If there is a valid index path, get the corresponding `UITableViewCell` and take a snapshot view of the table view cell using a helper method.
 Then add the new snapshot view to the table view and center it on the corresponding cell.

 ### Step 3: Handle `UIGestureRecognizerState.changed`  <a name="handle-changed"></a>